Golf Without Clubs

 - How difficult golf actually is

-- Why people love it despite frustration
+- Why do people love it despite frustration?

 - The mental challenge of the game